AryanKarnati/STM32-Bootloader/README.md

 Optional: Shared functions or variables can be placed in a designated section (.shared_api) and accessed from both regions.

-📌 Highlights for Recruiters

-Demonstrates mastery over embedded firmware fundamentals: bootloader logic, memory control, and linker scripting

-Clean modular structure to isolate startup logic from application logic

-Project-ready for enhancements such as secure firmware upgrades over CAN or UART

-Reflects industry practices in embedded systems, automotive ECUs, and IoT firmware platforms

 📝 Future Improvements

 Add firmware update interface via CAN/UART